 Aliki Foua Toloa is the elected member (Faipule) of the Council for the Ongoing Government (Executive Government) for his island home of Fakaofo, Tokelau, since his election and re-election in 2008 and 2011 respectively.
 During these terms he served as the Ulu, the Titular Head, in 2009 and 2011.

-Before his political career, Mr Toloa worked in the Tokelau Public Service as an Agriculture Extension Officer up to the post of Director of the Department of Economic Development, Natural Resources and Environment from 1984 to 1991, and then again in 2005.
-He has also completed numerous consultations with Pacific regional and international organisations such as the Pacific Regional Environmental Programme (SPREP), the United Nations Environment and Development Programmes (UNEP and UNDP), the Forum Fisheries Agency (FFA), IUCN and the World Bank.
+Before his political career, Mr Toloa worked in the Tokelau Public Service as an Agriculture Extension Officer, becoming Director of the Department of Economic Development, Natural Resources and Environment from 1984 to 1991, and then again in 2005.
+He has also completed numerous consultations with regional and international organisations such as the Pacific Regional Environmental Programme (SPREP), the United Nations Environment and Development Programmes (UNEP and UNDP), the Forum Fisheries Agency (FFA), IUCN and the World Bank.